RickyDonne/100-days-of-code/log.md

 **Thoughts:**
 I guess I am taking too long to solve problem.
 I have to focus harder.

+### Day 16: January, 16th, 2021

+**Today's Progress**:
+Practiced few C programs.
+Revised the theories of structures, functions, classes, objects and constructor in C and C++.

+**Thoughts:**
+I will start with the theory of DSA from tommorow.

 ### Day : January, , 2021

 **Today's Progress**: